French police fatally shoot a man suspected of planning to set fire to a synagogue | Law-Order

 - France

-French police shot and killed an armed suspect who appeared to be planning to set fire to a synagogue in the Normandy city of Rouen early on Friday, the Interior Ministry said.
+French police shot and killed a man armed with a knife and a metal bar who is suspected of having set fire to a synagogue in the Normandy city of Rouen early on Friday, authorities said.

 Interior Minister Gerald Darmanin posted on the social media site X that the armed individual was "neutralised".